Sweet and Savoury Pursuits

 • Maple Spiced Walnuts

-These Maple Spiced Walnuts are incredibly easy to make and only take a few minutes of preparation time.
+This gluten-free candied walnuts recipe is incredibly easy to make and only takes a few minutes of preparation time.
 Instead of using sugar, these walnuts are lightly coated with pure maple syrup and a combination of warm spices.

 Here's an overview of the ingredients and steps for making these maple walnuts.
-For the ingredient amounts and detailed steps, please see the recipe card at the end of the post.
-You can also check out the video to see how easy it is to make them!
+For the full recipe with ingredient amounts and detailed steps, please see the recipe card at the end of the post.

 Ingredients Overview